Star Black (wrestler)

-Star Black (born October 18, 1993) is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler.
+Star Black (born October 18, 1993) is the ring name of a Mexican professional wrestler.
 He works for the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 On June 6, 2023, at CMLL Martes de Arena Mexico, Star Black defeated El Sagrado for the Mexican National Heavyweight Championship.